thockyantho/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project 8: Around The U.S.

-In this project we work with a Figma design that provides layouts for mobile (320px) and desktop (1280px).
-Building on the last project where we laid out the sturcture and design on the webpage, we've features to the project by making it functional.
+In this project, we continue refactoring.
+We create a few more classes and couple them together.
+At the end of the project, we've set up project bundling and building with Webpack.

 ### Overview